 If you’re interested in the medical field but don’t want to take the nursing route, starting a job as a Medical Biller can get you the healthcare experience you need to pursue the career you want.

-Not really sure what a Medical Biller does?
+Questioning, "What does a medical biller do?"?
 Learn what a Medical Biller does in order to determine what type of medical billing and coding training you need and ultimately decide whether this is the right education and career move for you.

 Medical Billers are responsible for making sure that patients’ insurance files are up-to-date and that their insurance company receives the right information from the physician’s office.
 As a Medical Biller, you collect and record the patient’s personal information, including address, medical history, and insurance information.